rbstern-zjstech/woocommerce-distance-delivery-charge/README.md

 ## Usage
 This plugin hooks into WooCommerce's shipping calculator and adds a custom delivery fee based on distance from your specified origin coordinates.

+A valid Google Maps API key is required.

 ## Credits
 Developed by [Rich Stern](https://www.linkedin.com/in/richstern/) for ZJS Technology.